kallaway/100-days-of-code/r1-log.md

 Feelings: I want to do more things still and going back to CSS and make better designed websites.
 I felt like I am still not sure about how  to use JS.
 I reviwed some codes and I will continue to review.

+Day 71: February 12, 2020

+Today's Progress: Today, I couldn't study like how I wanted.
+I came home a little late and studied JS one hour with web design in HTML forms, then I finished 2nd section in SQL course.
+Learned about summary statistics and aggregating functions.
+Also, how to find unique values with distinct keyword.
+Then, studied C# a little on lynda, learned about string formatting and stringBuilders.Also, tried to study on SoloLearn and watched algorithm video on Youtube, it was related to Java.

+Feelings: I am feeling c# and Java are so similar to each other.
+I will learn that, too.
+After I get used to C# and I will continuously learn JavaScript and CSS.